 There are no equivalents for outdated components

-Many other third-party components and controls, based on VB solutions, are also obsolete.
+Many other third-party components and controls, based on VB solutions are also obsolete, prompting the need to replace them.
 Curiously, in the meantime, the new .NET 5 release includes the updates for the WinForms application framework.

 Identify modernization and security improvements for your productLearn more

 Slow response time and frequent downtimes are common disadvantages of VB.NET applications.
 In 2019, owners of Visual Basic 6, Visual Basic for Applications, and VBScript experienced a global outage.
 After installing the planned security update KB4512506, the apps stopped working.
 Of course, Microsoft patched this issue, though the company wasn’t obliged to do it.

 Obviously, high performance isn’t Visual Basic forte.
 Thus, companies look for some alternative backend solutions instead of physical or dedicated servers.

 3 Approaches to Transfer a Desktop Visual Basic App to a Web App Safely

 There are three main approaches for converting a visual basic application to a web application, and they are supported by the official Microsoft community.
 Despite the depreciation mode, there is a lot of documentation on modifying and porting VB.NET and VB applications.
 In addition, Visual Basic formed a strong developer community that shares best practices for dealing with apps.
 As a rule, developers use Visual Studio to implement the given recommendations.

 What can you do to make your Visual Basic software web-friendly?

 So as not to fully recreate the app in the new environment and violate its initial structure, you can leave the original application as it is (plus fixing minor bugs) and plug in extra functionality.
 It means using C# (we already mentioned the excellent compatibility of Visual Basic and C# — unlike Visual Basic, C# is developed and supported) to: